ad-str/ad-str/README.md

 ### What's up!? 👋

 I'm Adam!
-I'm an incoming Software Developer Intern at the Federal Reserve Board of Governors in DC!
-I have been and currently work full-time as a Research Assistant at the Wharton School, while also studying part-time as a CS Master's student at Penn in the Master's in Computer and Information Technology Program.
+I'm a Software Engineer Intern at the Federal Reserve Board of Governors in DC!
+I worked full-time as a Research Assistant at the Wharton School for 3 years, while also studying part-time as a CS Master's student at UPenn.

 ### 💻 Currently working on:
 - A Master's in Computer and Information Technology at the Unversity of Pennsylvania - Expected Graduation Dec 2024